HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 3. Implement, debug and operate systems that run those models.
 4. Talk about those models in documentation, blogs, seminars, conferences.

-In smaller companies a large chunk of your time will also be spent on (3).
+In smaller companies a large chunk of your time will be spent on (3).
-Right now it takes up more than %80 of my time.
+Right now it takes up more than 80% of my time.
-In larger organization you might this will be much lower.
+In larger organizations, this figure will will be a much lower.
-In particular the operational burden might rest upon another team.
+In particular the operational burden might rest entirely upon another team.
 Nevertheless, getting your models operational is critical for the the value you deliver to the company.
 A good understanding of what it takes to run code in production will help you to become more effective.